Alfresco/docs-alfresco/intelligence-services/latest/config/comprehend.md

 ## Step 4.
 Configure Share and Digital Workspace to use a custom model

-Use this information to configure the files needed by Alfresco Share and Alfresco Digital Workspace for a custom model.
+Use this information to configure the files needed by Share and Digital Workspace for a custom model.

 ### Share

-The following files must be mounted in the Alfresco Share Docker container.
+The following files must be mounted in the Share Docker container.

 #### 1. Custom AI labels